janverschelde/PHCpack/src/doc/source/refman.rst

 The polyhedral end games are implemented in double, double double, and quad double precision.

+Recent developments apply extrapolation methods on Taylor series developments of solution curves defined by polynomial homotopies.
+Therefore, in a future release, this folder may be renamed into ``Extrapolators`` to make the distinction between the historical notion of end games.

 Path Trackers for Artificial-Parameter Homotopies
 -------------------------------------------------